High Priest of Amun: History

 The power of the Amun priesthood was temporarily curtailed during the Amarna period.
 A high priest named Maya is recorded in year 4 of Akhenaten.
-Akhenaten has the name of Amun removed from monuments during his reign as well as the names of several other deities.
+Akhenaten had the name of Amun removed from monuments during his reign as well as the names of several other deities.
 After his death, Amun was restored to his place of prominence among the cults in Egypt.
 The young pharaoh Tutankhaten changed his name to Tutankhamun to signal the restoration of Amun to his former place of prominence.

 The Theban High Priest of Amun was appointed by the King.
 It was not uncommon for the position to be held by dignitaries who held additional posts in the pharaoh's administration.
 Several of the high priests from the time of Ramesses II also served as Vizier.

 At the end of the New Kingdom, the Twentieth Dynasty priesthood of Amun is for a large part dominated by Ramessesnakht.
 His son, Amenhotep, eventually succeeded his father and found himself in conflict with the Viceroy of Kush, Pinehesy.
 Pinehesy took his troops north and besieged Thebes.
 After this period, generals by the name of Herihor and Piankh served as High Priest.

 By the time Herihor was proclaimed as the first ruling High Priest of Amun in 1080 BC—in the 19th Year of Ramesses XI—the Amun priesthood exercised an effective stranglehold on Egypt's economy.
 The Amun priests owned two-thirds of all the temple lands in Egypt and 90 percent of her ships plus many other resources.
-Consequently, the Amun priests were as powerful as Pharaoh, if not more so.
+Consequently, the Amun priests were as powerful as the pharaoh, if not more so.
 The High Priests of Amun were of such power and influence that they were effectively the rulers of Upper Egypt from 1080 to c.
 943 BC, after which their influence declined.
 They are however not regarded as a ruling dynasty with pharaonic prerogatives, and after this period the influence of the Amun priesthood declined.
 One of the sons of the High Priest Pinedjem I would eventually assume the throne and rule Egypt for almost half a century as pharaoh Psusennes I, while the Theban High Priest Psusennes III would take the throne as king Psusennes II, the final ruler of the Twenty-first Dynasty of Egypt.